akbarnes/dupver/README.md

 go build dupver.go
 ```

 Copy the executable somewhere in your path.
-Build scripts for
+Binary releases and scripts for
 MacOS/*nix/Windows are included, see

 * `setup` (MacOS, *nix)